SwapnilMane22/Bidirectional-Attendance-Barcode-Counter/README.md

 7. Two push switch buttons for Send the data i.e. uploading and another for reseting the counter

 LM393-IR sensors can be replaced by Ultrasonic Sensors for better coverage of range.Wi-fi module could be used instead of HC-05 with areas of high speed wi-fi access for direct updation of attendance to the database.

+Refer Arduino Connections.docx on the detailed connections and how to run the system.